UniversalDependencies/docs/_pal/dep/dislocated-res.md

 dislocated:res(rasēd, ōy)
 ~~~

 Certain texts show highger frequency of doubled subjects in ergative constructions.
-This may have started as an imitation of Avestan word order one the one hand and fulfilling Middle Persian word-order preferences on the other.
+This may have started as an imitation of Avestan word order on the one hand and fulfilling Middle Persian word-order preferences on the other.
 However, this construction is a bridging context for enclitic pronouns developing to verbal agreement markers as it is prevalent in a good number of New Iranic languages (Jügel/Samvelian 2016: Les pronoms enclitiques dans les langues ouest-iraniennes, Bulletin de la Société de Linguistique de Paris 111, pp. 391-432).

 - "And he, Zardušt, said: Reverence to Hōm!" (ergative construction!)
 ~~~ sdparse